natinusala/painless-linux/README.md

 Follow [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/) with your SD card and the image file you downloaded.

+TL;DR : on Windows use Etcher, on Linux & Mac OS use `dd`

 ### Step 3 : booting Linux

 #### From a Windows PC